hik010/gift-all/README.md

 1. Clone this repository on your local device <br>`git clone https://github.com/hik010/gift-all.git`
 2. Install dependencies: `npm install`
 3. Create the database: `createdb gift-all-dev`
+4. Create a `.env` file using the `.envExample` file and fill in credentials
-4. Seed the database by running: `npm run seed`
+5. Seed the database by running: `npm run seed`
-5. Start: `npm run start-dev` & Open localhost:8090
+6. Start: `npm run start-dev` & Open localhost:8090

 ### How To Use